fieldtrip/website/tutorial/nirs_multichannel.md

 ![image](/static/img/tutorial/nirs_tut2_fig5_databrowser.png@400)

-**//Figure 5; Optical density traces for down-sampled data before high-pass filtering.//**
+**Figure 5; Optical density traces for down-sampled data before high-pass filtering.**

 This is very noisy!
 Do not give up hope.
 In the next steps, you will remove most of the noise.